 Contractor Support – AECOM

 Ms. Manno serves as Project Officer for a task order with AECOM, an internationally recognized consulting firm with expertise in climate and sustainability.
-AECOM is supporting the CESMP by reviewing baseline policy conditions, engaging stakeholders, analyzing priority climate mitigation actions, developing a climate vulnerability assessment, analyze action impacts and prioritizing actions; and delivering a Climate Action Plan (CAP).
+AECOM is reviewing baseline policy conditions, engaging stakeholders, analyzing priority climate mitigation actions, developing a climate vulnerability assessment, analyzing impacts, and prioritizing actions; and delivering a Climate Action Plan (CAP).
 Within AECOM, the Project Director is Ida Namur, and Tauhirah Abdul-Matin is the Project Manager.

 Summary of Activities to Date

-Though it took over a year between the adoption of the climate goals and standing up the key participants formulating the CESMP, now that the ESO has been hired, the SC has been assembled, the contractor has been selected, and the Core Team has been mustered, there has been considerable progress.
+There has been considerable progress over the past year in laying the foundation for the CESMP.

 Sustainability Commission Activities

 The CESMP covers many different greenhouse gas-emitting sectors, as well as climate impacts across many key sectors (e.g., ecosystems, infrastructure).
-It is thus a remarkably multidisciplinary effort that must consider virtually every aspect of the county and government and operations.
-Moreover, the CESMP is but one of several key policy and strategy efforts underway in the county.
+It is thus a remarkably multidisciplinary effort that must consider virtually every aspect of the county’s public and private resources, and must draw on the expertise of much of PWC’s government departments.
+Adding to the complexity of the task, the CESMP is but one of several key policy and strategy efforts underway in the county.

 Given the policy and technical challenges intrinsic to this endeavor, PWC’s CESMP would benefit from understanding broader experience from the MWCOG region and beyond on sustainability and climate.
 And given the short timeline PWC has on achieving the goals (several of which apply in 2030), there is some urgency to moving beyond planning and into implementation.